Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • increase in pressure.

-Thoracic sciatica
+Thoracic radiculitis

 The least common disease, since inflammation in the thoracic region is one of the rarest manifestations.
-As a rule, it is associated with the presence of infectious diseases of the respiratory system, as well as with herpes ganglia.
+As a rule, it is associated with the presence of infectious diseases of the respiratory system, as well as herpes ganglia.

 • aching pain;